pdcolandrea/blubber-app/README.md

 ## License

-Cosmic is licensed under the terms of the MIT license.
+Blubber is licensed under the terms of the MIT license.